Natalie Pike: Broadcasting

 Pike is an avid Manchester City supporter, and modelled the new kit in 2006.
 Since 2011, she has worked as a presenter for the club's in-house media team, including City Square Live, the Manchester City match day programme, interviewing players and celebrities, as well as providing analysis on games.
 She presents Match Day Live at Manchester City with guests including former players, pundits and fans.

 Pike began her radio career at local radio station XS Manchester, presenting a weekly football talk show on Friday nights, and later, providing maternity cover for the station's breakfast show.

-On 29 May 2021, Pike became the first female winner of the ‘Champion of Champions’ edition of BBC Radio 5 Live's sports show Fighting Talk.
+On 29 May 2021, Pike became the first female winner of the 'Champion of Champions' edition of BBC Radio 5 Live's sports show Fighting Talk.

 In August 2021, Pike became the new co-presenter of Talking Balls, which she presents with Gaz Drinkwater on BBC Radio Manchester three nights a week.
 She is also a relief presenter for BBC Radio 5 Live's football phone-in show, 606.

 Pike was a director of the Stockport-based homeless charity, The Wellspring, from 1 March 2018 to 7 February 2019.

 Pike and Sam Allardyce began hosting a podcast called No Tippy Tappy Football in October 2022.

 Personal life

 On 26 December 2013, Pike escaped serious injury as her car spun off the A1 on black ice as she was driving from Scotland to Manchester, and was taken to hospital in Newcastle-upon-Tyne.
-She has a son named Reggie born on 1 October 2017.
+She has a son born on 1 October 2017.